After income protection against disabilities? Compare cover from Australian brands.

 - Under doctor's supervision, until a confirmation is made on your disability to be either total or partial.

 - Once confirmed, your total benefit payment will cease and you will receive partial disability benefit, which will be calculated based on the following formula:

 Disability income insurance is cover that you can tailor to match your needs.
 There are a number of different components in the policy that you may wish to consider carefully as they have an impact your benefit payments.
 These include:

-- Waiting Period: is the amount of time that you have to go through until your first benefit payment starts.
+- Waiting period: is the amount of time that you have to go through until your first benefit payment starts.
 Choosing the right waiting period is essential as you have to take into account paid sick leave that may be available from your employer, and whether or not you are financially capable to cover your monthly expenses for the duration.
-You can choose a waiting period of 14, 30, 60, 90 days, 1, and 2 years and the benefits will be paid in arrears from when the period ends.
+You can choose a waiting period of 14, 30, 60, 90 days, one and two years and the benefits will be paid in arrears from when the period ends.

-- Benefit Period: is the length of time you would like to be covered for with the benefit payments.
+- Benefit period: is the length of time you would like to be covered for with the benefit payments.
 In deciding the appropriate benefit period to suit your needs, consider your current financial situation and whether your savings will be sufficient to cover your financial commitments while you are disabled and unable to generate an income, particularly for an extended period of time.
-Benefit periods that are generally offered across most disability income cover include 2, 5 years, up to age 65.
+Benefit periods that are generally offered across most disability income cover include two or five years, up to age 65.